-Each senior's academic program is evaluated by the Registrar.
-Evaluations are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
+Each undergraduate senior's academic program is evaluated by the Registrar.
+Evaluation summaries are emailed to all seniors prior to the beginning of fall semester and followed by subsequent evaluations throughout the academic year.
+Students may also refer to their online degree audit through my.mtholyoke to chart the progress at any time towards completing College-wide requirements and any minor they have declared.
 It is the responsibility of each student to respond appropriately and to ensure that outstanding issues are resolved prior to Commencement.

 Email the Registrar.